deepimagej/deepImagej-ij2-plugin/README.md

 ﻿# DeepImageJ
+ ⚠️ **This is an early stage version of DeepImageJ in IJ2.**

 ### The ImageJ plugin to run deep-learning models

 DeepImageJ is a user-friendly plugin that enables the use of a variety of pre-trained deep learning models in ImageJ.
 The plugin bridges the gap between deep learning and standard life-science applications.
 DeepImageJ runs image-to-image operations on a standard CPU-based computer and does not require any deep learning expertise.

 ## One-click Installation
+Go to releases (https://github.com/deepimagej/deepImagej-ij2-plugin/releases) and download the last version of the plugin:

-The ZIP file (DeepImageJ.zip) is a plugin for ImageJ or Fiji.
-It contains all the necessary libraries (JAR files) to load and run TensorFlow models on any OS: Windows, Mac OSX, Linux.
+- The ZIP file (DeepImageJ2_1.0.0.zip) is a plugin for ImageJ or Fiji.
+It contains all the necessary libraries (JAR files) and DeepImageJ2_X.X.X.jar to load and run TensorFlow models on any OS: Windows, Mac OSX, Linux.

 Unzip the ZIP file and store the 5 JAR files into the plugins folder of ImageJ or Fiji.